Special Research Fund - Doctoral Scholarships for Candidates from Developing Countries

 The Ghent University promoter also receives a bench fee of €15.440 to cover (part of) the operational costs, as well as the travelling costs of the student and both the Ghent University and the local promoter.

-- Advice promoter (Word-document) (to be filled in by the promoter)
+- Advice promoter (Word-document) (in Dutch, to be filled in by the promoter)